NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 This is fundamentally a choice between memory foam (Loom and Leaf) and coils (Saatva).

-The all foam design of Loom and Leaf creates exceptionally good pressure relief, very low motion transfer, and a level of dramatic body contouring hug that non-memory foam mattresses simply cannot recreate.
+The all-foam design of Loom and Leaf creates exceptionally good pressure relief, very low motion transfer, and a level of dramatic body contouring hug that non-memory foam mattresses simply cannot recreate.

 Meanwhile, the coil-on-coil hybrid design of Saatva Classic creates a more balanced and traditional feel that delivers better cooling, better edge support, and better sex performance.

-Both mattresses use excellent materials and have a great build quality.
+Both mattresses use excellent materials and have great build quality.
 Loom and Leaf is moderately more expensive than Saatva, but both mattresses are still great values.

 Our Testing & Selection Process